LedFx/LedFx/docs/howto/keybeat.md

 If you don\'t already have one, follow this guide to create a dummy matrix device: <a href="dummy_matrix.html">How to: Create a Dummy Matrix</a>

-64 x 64 is the maximum size that can currently be correct displayed in the browser UI due to the limit of 4096 pixels communicated to the front end.
+64 x 64 is the maximum size that can currently be correctly displayed in the browser UI due to the limit of 4096 pixels communicated to the front end.
 However, any size can be used with physical devices, development and test is generally done on a 128 x 128 panel at 16K pixels